 Home > Current Fellow

-Graduating seniors awarded the fellowship have the opportunity to pursue an idea or an issue they are passionate about in the context of daily life in communities around the world.
+The goal of the fellowship is to develop future leaders through world travel and experiential learning.
+Graduating seniors awarded the fellowship have the opportunity to pursue an idea or an issue, about which they are impassioned, in the context of daily life in communities around the world.

 Erin graduated from the College of Arts and Sciences with a degree in Anthropology, as well as a minor in Human and Organizational Development.
 While at Vanderbilt, she served as a Head Residential Advisor in Branscomb Quad, researched for the National Science Foundation as well as Metro Nashville Public School’s breakfast programming, and acted in the play, “How to End Poverty in 90 Minutes.”
 However, some of Erin’s favorite college memories took place outside of Vanderbilt, at Preston Taylor Ministries (PTM), a nonprofit that works to improve student outcomes in North Nashville.
 While at PTM, Erin implemented a summer nutrition program that taught nutrition and leadership skills by using media and social media.
 Her passions for social justice, wellness, and youth fueled the development of the nutrition program, and have also extended to her upcoming travels on the Keegan Fellowship.